daniel-samson/neovim/KEYBINDING.md

 To move a line up use `gk`.

-pressing `CARRIAGE RETURN` will create a new line at the point of the cursor and put you into INSERT MODE.
+pressing `CARRIAGE RETURN` will create a new line at the point of the cursor and put you into **INSERT** MODE.

-pressing `BACKSPACE` will remove the last character and put you into INSERT MODE.
+pressing `BACKSPACE` will remove the last character and put you into **INSERT** MODE.

 ## Auto completion
+**INSERT** mode:

-While in INSERT mode CoC will present you with a menu as you are typing.
+CoC will present you with a menu as you are typing.
 Use the `CARRIAGE RETURN` key to select the first selection or the next selection.
 Use the `TAB` key to change the selection.
 You can also press `CTRL + SPACE` to bring up the menu.

 ## Toggle Comments
+**INSERT** mode:

-While in INSERT mode, Press `gcc` to toggle comment out code.
+Press `gcc` to toggle comment out code.

 ## Renaming indentifier
+**NORMAL* mode:
-While in NORMAL mode, Press `gr` to rename a symbol.
+Position the cursor at the start of the identifier you wish to rename, Press `gr` to rename a symbol.
+Enter the new name and Press `CARRIAGE RETURN`.

 ## Go To
-While in NORMAL mode:
+**NORMAL** mode:

 - Press `gtd` go to definition
 - Press `gtr` go to reference